-This booklet has been published to provide an updated description of the benefits which eligible employees of the Kaiser Foundation Hospital, Inc. and the Kaiser Foundation Health Plan, Inc. are entitled to receive under the AFL Hotel and Restaurant Workers Health and Welfare Plan.
-The actual benefits for which you are eligible are determined by the contribution rate being paid by your employer and the Collective Bargaining Agreement.
+This booklet has been published to provide an updated description of the benefits which eligible retired employees of contributing employers are entitled to receive under the AFL Hotel and Restaurant Workers Health and Welfare Plan.
+The actual benefits which you are eligible for are determined by the contribution rate being paid by your employer or the Collective Bargaining Agreement.
 This booklet also includes information that must be made available to all participants under the Employee Retirement Income Security Act of 1974 (ERISA) and serves as the Summary Plan Description.